Description

 Notes

-Wrap the finished roll in a bamboo mat for a tidier rectangle shape.
+- Optionally, wrap the finished roll in a bamboo mat if you want a tidier rectangle shape.

-Best eaten fresh, but can be stored in the fridge for up to 2 days.
+- Best eaten fresh, but can be stored in the fridge for up to 2 days.
+Now, let’s explore the tools and adaptations you can use to make tamagoyaki with ease in a U.S. kitchen.

 - Prep Time: 10 minutes